DevMountain/node-bcrypt-afternoon/README.md

 #### Summary

-Here we will create an auth controller file and import the bcryptjs package here.
+Here we will create an auth controller file and import the bcryptjs package.
 We will also build the server endpoint that we will use to register a new user.

 #### Instructions

-* Create a folder called controllers in server.
+* Create a folder called `controllers` in your server directory.
-* Create a file called `authController.js` in controllers.
+* Create a file called `authController.js` in your controllers directory.
-* Open `server/index.js` and require the authController.js file storing it on a const variable called ac.
+* Open `server/index.js` and require the `authController.js` file storing it on a const variable called ac.

 * In `server/index.js` we will create the register endpoint.
 * Create a POST endpoint with '/auth/register' as the URL and ac.register as the controller function.

+* Install `bcryptjs`.
-* Go back to authController.js and create a register method with parameters req and res.
+* Go back to authController.js and require `bcryptjs` as a variable called `bcrypt`.
+* Next, create a register method with parameters req and res.
 We will use `async` and `await`, so make sure to use the `async` keyword before the function.
 * Destructure username, password and isAdmin from req.body.
 * Get the database instance and run the sql file `get_user`, passing in username.
-This query will check the database to see if there if the username is already taken.
-Since this query is asynchronous, make sure to use the await keyword to ensure that the promise resolves before the rest of the code executes.
+This query will check the database to see if the username is already taken.
+Since this query is asynchronous, make sure to use the `await` keyword to ensure that the promise resolves before the rest of the code executes.
+* Set the value of this SQL query to a variable called `result`.
+    * Remember that SQL queries come back in an array, so take the first item of the array and set it to another const variable called `existingUser`.
-* If existingUser is defined, send a response with status 409 and the text 'Username taken');
+* If `existingUser` is defined, send a response with status 409 and the text 'Username taken');
 * Otherwise, create a const variable called salt, equal to `bcrypt.genSaltSync(10)`.
 * Create a const variable called `hash`, equal to `bcrypt.hashSync(password, salt)`.
 * Asynchronously (using await) run the `register_user` SQL file, passing in isAdmin, username, and hash as parameters (in that order).
-* Set the value of this SQL query to a variable called `result`.
+* Store the result to a variable called `registeredUser`.
-    * Remember that SQL queries come back in an array, so take the first item of the foundUser array and set it to another const variable called `existingUser`.
+* Store the first item of the `registeredUser` array to a variable called `user`.
+    * This is our newly created user object.
 * Set req.session.user to be an object with properties isAdmin, id, and username, equal to user.is_admin, user.id, and user.username.
-* do a `res.status` and `send` with the status being `201` for created and send the user object on session we just created.
+* Do a `res.status` and `send` with the status being `201` for created and send the user object on session we just created.
 * Now let's test our endpoint with postman.
     * Open postman and enter `http://localhost:4000/auth/register` in the URL input and send the following as raw JSON on the body of your request: